Judges 20:29-48

 DISCUSS/CONSIDER

-1. God assisted Israel in winning the war over Benjamin, but He certainly did not approve of all that they did.
-Can you recall cases where Christians and even churches seem to have a measure of success, but where God would not approve of their practices and ethics?
-The Israelites were harsh to the extreme in disciplining Benjamin, almost to the point of annihilation.
-Church leaders need to be sensitive to the kind of discipline they use in dealing with wrong-doing.
+1. God assisted Israel in winning the war over Benjamin, but He certainly didn’t approve of all that they did.
+Can you recall cases where Christians and even churches are successful, but God would not approve of their practices and ethics?
+The Israelites were harsh to the extreme in disciplining Benjamin.
 Can discipline be carried too far in a Christian home?

 2. The tribe of Benjamin thought they were getting away with their defiant attitude defending the sinful city of Gibeah.
 But God suddenly changed the course of events.
-Could this be true in our country today?
-God could bring another awakening to our land, but we must humble ourselves and pray.
+Have you witnessed similar situations, whether on a large or small scale, in your life or in the world around you?

 CHALLENGE

-1. During the time of the judges everyone was doing what was right in their own eyes.
-But from God's point of view, there was gross moral sin and depravity.
+1. During the time of the Judges everyone was doing what was right in their own eyes.
+But from God’s point of view, there was sin and depravity.
 The tribe of Benjamin was desensitized to sin, perhaps thinking of homosexuality as simply sexual preference.
 Does this sound familiar?
-What will it take to awaken people to God's holiness?
+What will it take to awaken people to God’s holiness?

 2. Beware of viewing success as a sign of God's blessing.